AdminTurnedDevOps/Golang-Automation/README.md

 # Golang-AWS
-All Go code that has to do with AWS-related services
+All Go code that has to do with cloud automation